ChromeUniverse/Tank-Battle/docs/websockets-docs.md

 _WIP_

 Stores information about currently open websockets.

 An object with player IDs as keys and [WebSocket](https://github.com/websockets/ws/blob/master/doc/ws.md#class-websocket)s as values.
+When the sockets are closed, their respective entry is removed from this object.

 ```js